thomas-compagnoni/iOthello/README.md

   \end{array}}\right]
 $$

-- Each row represents a single simulation, while each columns represents a different cell of the board.
+- Each row represents a single simulation, while each column represents a different cell of the board.

 - Let's see the y: